Gran Canaria: Airport

 Gran Canaria Airport (IATA: LPA) is the only commercial airport on the island.
 The large number of aircraft and passengers passing through it each year make it one of the busiest in Spain.
 Gran Canaria is also responsible for all air traffic control in the Canaries.
-By destination island, Gran Canaria is the second island that congregates the largest number of passengers in the Canary Islands.Car rental companies that have offices in the airports are: Autoreisen, Avis, Cicar, Europcar, Goldcar (only south airport), Hertz, Sixt and TopCar.
+By destination island, Gran Canaria is the second island that congregates the largest number of passengers in the Canary Islands.
+Car rental companies that have offices in the airports are: Autoreisen, Avis, Cicar, Europcar, Goldcar (only south airport), Hertz, Sixt and TopCar.

 Sea ports

 The most important ports in the island are the Port of Las Palmas (Puerto de la Luz), in the city of Las Palmas de Gran Canaria; Arguineguín, which exports cement from a large factory; and Arinaga, located in the main industrial zone of Canaries and one of the major ones of Spain.

-The main passenger ports are the Port of La Luz, where Trasmediterránea operates a weekly ferry route to Cadiz on the Spanish mainland, and the Port of Las Nieves, located in Agaete on the west side of the island, where Fred Olsen Express operates a catamaran ferry service to Santa Cruz de Tenerife.
+The main passenger ports are the Port of La Luz, where Trasmediterránea operates a weekly ferry route to Cádiz on the Spanish mainland, and the Port of Las Nieves, located in Agaete on the west side of the island, where Fred Olsen Express operates a catamaran ferry service to Santa Cruz de Tenerife.

-Train
+Rail

 Plans for a Tren de Gran Canaria railway network linking the capital with the south have been approved by both the Gran Canaria Cabildo and the autonomous Canary Islands' Government, though the discussion with the central Spanish Government hinges now on budget.
 The planned 57 km railway line would run between Las Palmas and Meloneras, with the section in the capital running entirely underground as far as the suburb of Jinámar.
 The line is planned to have 11 stations, including an underground station at Gran Canaria Airport.
 The scheme was first announced in 2009, with a planned operational date in 2015.
 A public company called Ferrocarriles de Gran Canaria has been formed by the Cabildo's Gran Canaria Transport Authority.
 Plans were still being discussed in 2018.